jbuckman/jbuckman.github.io/_posts/2021-02-15-fair-ml-tools-require-problematic-ml-models.md

 ---

 A few days ago, one of my friends shared [this Reddit thread on GPT-3](https://www.reddit.com/r/MachineLearning/comments/li2afr/gpt3_is_bloodthirsty_i_guess_full_convo_below_it/) with me.
-For this random user, some seemingly mundane prompting led to GPT-3 becoming "bloodthirsty", with lines like:
+For this random Reddit user, some seemingly mundane prompting led to GPT-3 becoming "bloodthirsty", with lines like:

 > User: What is useful?
 > GPT-3: Killing people.